Food Pantry

 Donations

-We are happy to accept donations to the food pantry.
+We are happy to accept donations to the food pantry at any time.
 Donations can be dropped off at the Pantry during regular hours.
 We encourage donations that can easily be prepared in a microwave or easy consumption.
 Below are some recommendations.

 Non-perishable donations